ThomasLegleu/RoboND-Follow-Me/writeup.md

 ## Final Score

-measure the model's performance:
+Measure the model's performance: IOU (intersection over union)

- 	IOU (intersection over union) metric is used which takes the intersection of the prediction 	pixels and ground truth pixels and divides it by the union of them.
+	metric is used which takes the intersection of the prediction pixels and ground truth pixels and divides it by the union of them.

 	Time_3 =
 	final sore_3 =